danielrod99/Responsive-Project/README.md

 # Responsive-Project
-Full Responsive view with HTML5 and CSS3 and with animations and another view using flexbox
+Full Responsive view with HTML5 and CSS3 and with animations, a view using flexbox and a basic view using CSS Grid